Amazon says it will hire 3,000 new employees in South Africa for a range of work from home positions

 Amazon Inc. (NASDAQ: AMZN) said on Thursday that it plans on hiring 3,000 workers this year in South Africa to offer support to the retail giant’s customers in Europe and North America.
 Amazon also revealed on Thursday that it will be airing Premier League soccer matches on Twitch (live video streaming service) and Amazon Prime for free.

-Shares of the company ended almost flat on Thursday.
+Shares of the company (which you can buy here) ended almost flat on Thursday.
 At £2,133 per share, the Seattle-headquartered company is a little under 40% up year to date in the stock market after recovering from a low of £1,350 per share in March.
 Learn more about how do people make money on the stock market.

 Are you looking for fast-news, hot-tips and market analysis?
 Sign-up for the Invezz newsletter, today.

 The newly hired team will offer 24-hour support to Amazon’s customers.
 The work from home positions, Amazon added, will range from associates to technical professionals to customer service.

 Following the completion of the announced hiring, the world’s largest online retailer will have a workforce of 7,000 employees in South Africa.
 The trade, industry, and competition minister of South Africa, Ebrahim Patel, commented on the news on Thursday and said:

 “This decision by Amazon to locate these jobs in South Africa shows our ability to offer a good value-proposition.”